 There is a chance of numbness in the nipple or scattered areas of the breast skin.
 Bleeding can occur, even to the degree that a secondary drainage procedure can become necessary.
 As with any surgery, infection is possible.
 Incisions also could separate in high-tension areas.
 This usually requires cleansing and antibiotic ointment for several weeks as these areas heal.

-The major problem with breast lifts is that gravity keeps working, especially with women who have larger, heavier breasts.
-With newer techniques of suturing the internal breast tissue to the chest wall, longer-lasting results are available.
+The major issue with a breast lift is that gravity is a constant, especially with women who have larger, heavier breasts.
+With newer techniques of suturing the internal breast tissue to the chest wall, longer-lasting results can be achieved.